-Transport Lock (If Equipped)
+Transport Lock (If equipped)

 The transport lock is located on the left side of the operator's seat and is used to lock the deck in the transport position.
-Press down on the deck lift pedal and lift up on the deck lift release lever to release the deck
+Press down on the deck lift pedal and lift up on the deck lift release lever to release the deck.

-Transmission Oil Expansion Reservoir (Not Shown, If Equipped)
+Transmission Oil Expansion Reservoir (Not shown, if equipped)

 The 500 series is equipped with an integrated transmission oil expansion reservoir on both the LH and RH transmission assemblies.
-The 700 and 900 series are equipped with a transmission oil expansion reservoir located under the seat and it is connected by hoses to the RH and LH transmission assemblies.
+The 700 and 900 series are equipped with a transmission oil expansion reservoir located under the seat, connected by hoses to the RH and LH transmission assemblies.
 The function of the reservoir is to hold the natural expansion of transmission oil that occurs as the transmission warms up during operation.
-DO NOT FILL THE RESERVOIR
+DO NOT FILL THE RESERVOIR.